jasperhabicht/jsonparse/README.md

 }
 ```

-We can store it in the token variable `\myJSONdata` using the command `\JSONParseFromFile{\myJSONdata}{example.json}`.
-Calling the command `\JSONParseValue{\myJSONdata}{contactPoint[0].telephone}` would then result in the output `+1 (555) 555-1234` (indices are zero-based per default).
+We can store it in the token variable `\myJSONdata` using the command
+`\JSONParseFromFile{\myJSONdata}{example.json}`.
+Calling the command
+`\JSONParseValue{\myJSONdata}{contactPoint[0].telephone}` would then result in
+the output `+1 (555) 555-1234` (indices are zero-based per default).
+The
+package allows for parsing JSON data inline as well.

-The package also offers several commands for looping through arrays and accessing individual elements, for example to typeset them in tabular form.
+The package also offers several commands for looping through arrays and
+accessing individual elements, for example to typeset them in tabular form or
+to plot their values using packages such as PGFPlots.

-The package also provides a few helper commands such as to validate a JSON number or to convert Unicode surrogate pairs to the relevant Unicode codepoint.
+The package also provides a few helper commands such as to validate a JSON
+number or to convert Unicode surrogate pairs to the relevant Unicode codepoint.

 ---

 This package including all files is subject to the LPPL 1.3c license.
 Copyright 2024&ndash;2025 Jasper Habicht (mail(at)jasperhabicht.de).

 Jason, the JSON parsing horse: Copyright 2024&ndash;2025 Hannah Klöber.